Clone Zone Bounds

 Isolate edges where different terrain materials meet.
 Useful when combining with other commands.

-Type: Pick, Clone
+Type: Clone

 Menu: Extensions > Landshape > Clone > Clone Zone Bounds